 Some drivers and slugs simply do not want to talk while others are really friendly.
 If you would like to initiate a conversation do so, but if they do not seem interested simply stay quiet for the rest of the drive.
 If you are in a vehicle in which conversation is welcome, you can enjoy a great commute and maybe even make a few business connections.
 Also, if conversation does occur always avoid religion, sex, and politics

-3) No eating or smoking
+3) No eating, drinking or smoking.

 Whether it is your car or not you avoid smoking or eating while partaking in slugging.
 It is very inconsiderate to the other people in the car.
 In terms of smoking others in the car may not want to arrive to work smelling like smoke.
-As for eating, casual carpooling is all about getting where you need to go simply and easily without any annoyances from others in the vehicle.
+As for eating, slugging is all about getting where you need to go simply and easily without any annoyances from others in the vehicle.

 4) No exchanging of gifts or money.